Douglas College > Student Services > Financial > Financial Aid > Awards > Athletics awards

 Peter & Kathleen Kerr Memorial Award of Distinction

-Nicki Kerr established this fund in 2005 in honour of her father Peter Kerr, a professional soccer player, who competed in England, Scotland and South Africa.
-In 2015 her mother, Kathleen Kerr, passed away and Nicki updated the fund to honour both of her parents.
-This award rewards and recognizes student athletes, on any Douglas College Royals Men's or Women's soccer team, who demonstrate excellence at Douglas College.
+The Peter & Kathleen Kerr Memorial Award of Distinction was established, in 2015, by their daughter Nicki Kerr.
+This award was originally created in honour of her father Peter Kerr, a professional soccer player, who competed in England, Scotland and South Africa.
+In 2015, Nicki's mother, Kathleen Kerr, passed away and she updated the fund to honour both of her parents.
+This award rewards and recognizes student athletes on either the Douglas College Royals Men's or Women's soccer team.

 Reward a Royal